utshomax/postman-docs/src/pages/docs/developer/postman-api/make-postman-api-call.md

 ## Get your API key

 Before you can use the Postman API, you’ll need an API key.
 An API key is a way to identify who you are when you make a request to the Postman API endpoints.
 It also lets the system know what you can do with the Postman API.
-For more details, see the [Postman API key documentation](/docs/developer/postman-api/authentication/#generate-a-postman-api-key).
+For more details, see the [Generate a Postman API key](/docs/developer/postman-api/authentication/#generate-a-postman-api-key).

 ## Store your API key as an environment variable